The World of Llowellen: Play-by-forum & Roll20 Virtual Tabletop.

 So tell me about your character…

-The GM may also wish to present further parameters to aid character creation, for example, “Our game will take place in Farid during the First Age, you are all currently residents of the city of Ishtaduk.
-You have lived in the city for at least two years, if not for your whole life.”
+For example, “Our game will take place in Farid during the First Age, you are all currently urban residents of the great metropolis of Istaduk.
+You have lived in the city for at least two years, if not your entire life.”

 Or, “Our game will begin far out to sea above the Kalani Ocean.
 Whether you are a serving member of the crew, or a paying passenger, you are on board an airship owned and operated by the Merchant House Summonel.”

-2. Character Concept: The first thing to consider when creating a character is who that person will be.
-At this stage it is not necessary to think about specific game concepts such as class or statistics, instead try to picture the character’s personality, background and motivations.
-Place yourself in their head, and consider the following questions as if you were that person.
+2. Character Concept: The next thing to consider when creating a character is who that person will be.
+At this stage it is not necessary to think about specific game mechanics, like ability score or class, instead try to picture your character’s personality, their background and motivations.
+Place yourself in their head, and consider the following questions as if you were them.
+You know, let’s pretend, make believe – role-play.

 What is your name?